-Sand really is the best substrate for goldfish in my opinion.
+Sand really is a fantastic substrate for goldfish in my opinion.

 But don’t take my word for it:

-This study by the Universities Federation for Animal Welfare found that sand was the best of all substrates for goldfish (they tested sand, gravel, plastic grid and cobbles):
+This study by the Universities Federation for Animal Welfare found that sand was the best of all substrates for goldfish for foraging (they tested sand, gravel, plastic grid and cobbles):

 Goldfish foraged longest when provided with coarse sand… In general, coarse sand (1.5 mm) was found to be the most appropriate substrate in terms of facilitating natural foraging behaviours.
 These findings are discussed with respect to the welfare and husbandry of goldfish and aquarium fish in general.